Exercise Science at Ship

-Our students are also prepared to further their studies and training through entering graduate school to become a health science or allied health professional in areas such as: Physical Therapy, Occupational Therapy, Athletic Training, Nursing, Physician Assistant, Chiropractic Medicine, Dietitian
+Students completing the Allied Health Pre-Professional Concentration are prepared to further their studies and training by applying to graduate school to become a health science or allied health professional in areas such as:

 No matter where they end up working, our graduates can attest that research, lab-based coursework and required internships played a large role in helping them network and achieve their goals.

 How Do Exercise Science Majors Spend Their Time?